keycastr/keycastr/README.md

   to the list
 - When macOS prompts you, restart KeyCastr.
 Or you can do it manually.

+## Settings

+- Visualizer: Select the desired visualizer type.
+(Default or Svelte)
+- Display Mouse Events:
+  - With Mouse Pointer will draw a circle around the pointer.
+  - With Current Visualizer will display mouse clicks as popups.
+- Display Mode:
+  - Commands Keys Only will display keys only with the `super` or `ctrl` key.
+  - All Modifier Keys will display keys only with the `super`, `ctrl`, `alt` or `shift` key.
+  - All Keys will display all keys.
+  - Apply Modifiers will display the keys after applying the modifiers. (eg. `Ω` instead of `alt+Z`)

 ## Position on Screen

 The default position is on the bottom left of your display.
 To modify the position of displayed keystrokes, click and drag the text like so: